QuickQuakeBuildings: Post-earthquake SAR-Optical Dataset for Quick Damaged-building Detection: Experimental Results

 SVM and RF are selected for their good performance in many applications, including classifying collapsed and standing buildings from post-event SAR imagery as reported in~\cite{gong2016earthquake}.
-To extract features as the input, we follow the experimental setup proposed in~\cite{gong2016earthquake}, which employs four first-order statistics, i.e., mean, variance, skewness, and kurtosis, and eight second-order image statistical measures, i.e., mean, variance, homogeneity, contrast, dissimilarity, entropy, second moment, and correlation.
+To extract features as the input, we mask out non-building pixels with footprints, and follow the setup proposed in~\cite{gong2016earthquake}, which employs four first-order statistics, i.e., mean, variance, skewness, and kurtosis, and eight second-order image statistical measures, i.e., mean, variance, homogeneity, contrast, dissimilarity, entropy, second moment, and correlation.
 For a detailed explanation, the readers are referred to \cite{gong2016earthquake}.

-A simple 3-layer CNN and a ResNet-18 are selected as the two deep learning methods.
+{A simple 3-layer CNN and a ResNet-18 are selected as the deep learning backbones.
 The simple CNN consists of 3 convolution-ReLU-maxpool blocks, followed by average pooling, a linear layer with dropout, and a final classification layer.
-The ResNet-18 follows the standard design in~\cite{he2016deep}, consisting of 18 convolutional layers with residual connections.
-Similar to the simple CNN, we also add a linear layer with dropout before the final classification layer.
+We stack image and building footprint as the input.
+The ResNet-18 follows the standard design in~\cite{he2016deep}, with which we benchmark both early and late fusion results of images and building footprints.
+For late fusion, images and building footprints are encoded by separate encoders, and the feature vectors are concatenated together to a following linear layer with dropout and a final classification layer.
+Apart from single-modal results, we also conduct a late fusion experiment with both SAR and optical data as a multimodal reference.}